top of page

 The Lion and the Firebird

-As the first low budget independent film to be shot entirely on an LED volume, we're breaking ground for filmmakers to take their stories to incredible new worlds.
+As the first independent film to be shot entirely on an LED volume, we're breaking ground for filmmakers to take their stories to incredible new worlds.

 In 40,000 BCE, when an early human fleeing her own tribe comes face to face with a Neanderthal, she must decide whether to turn back or trust him.
 The Lion and the Firebird is a radical new vision of the ancient past, inspired by recent breakthroughs in the understanding of Neanderthal anatomy, language, and culture.